-Rollout’s provides an on-premise solution for enterprise companies that want additional security and need full control over the patch deployment process.
+Rollout has an on-premise solution that provides additional security and full control over the patch deployment process.
 It provides two important on-premise features:

 - Customer approval before releasing a patch to production devices

 - Signing of patches using a company’s own private key

 To ensure patches are not tampered with, and prevent a Man in The Middle (MiTM) attack, Rollout uses a private key / public key security mechanism.
 When a patch is created it’s signed using a private key.
 The SDK contains the corresponding public key which is used to authenticate the patch before it’s applied.

 Initial One-time Setup

 - Developer downloads the Rollout SDK installer to their local machine.